-The Wellness program is a fitness-based program for first through eighth grade students.
+The Wellness Program is a fitness-based program for first through eighth grade students.
 The curriculum concentrates on increasing student’s comprehension and application of fitness and movement concepts.
-Fitness instruction will teach the students how to apply these concepts so that they will improve their personal fitness level as well as their quality of life now and in the future.
+Fitness instruction will teach the students how to apply these concepts so that they improve their personal fitness level as well as their quality of life now and in the future.

-The physical education portion of the program at the middle school will consist of heart rate monitored activities, which include circuit training, strength training, heart rate training, and other innovative methods to help students improve and maintain their individual fitness level.
+The physical education portion of the program at the middle school will consist of heart rate monitored activities, including circuit training, strength training, heart rate training, and other innovative methods to help students improve and maintain their individual fitness level.
 Students will also be using a personal fitness log to gain knowledge, set personal fitness goals, and monitor progress.
 During a typical week, fitness-based activities will be the focus of instruction two to three days a week.
 The remaining days will focus on skill development and modified games related to improving fitness and team-building/challenge initiatives.

-The program is based on research on how children best acquire new languages.
-More information about the program may be found on homepage of the district website under Mandarin Immersion.
-To ensure the program’s success, the district has secured partnerships with Michigan State University, neighboring school districts with similar Mandarin immersion programs, and a sister elementary school in Chongqing, China.
+The Mandarin Immersion follows sound research on how children best acquire new languages.
+More information about the program may be found on the district website under “Mandarin Immersion.”
+To ensure the program’s success, the district has secured partnerships with Michigan State University, neighboring school districts with similar Mandarin Immersion programs, and a sister elementary school in Chongqing, China.